EXHIBITION | AERODYNAMIC DESIGN – FUTURE METAPHOR

 Credits: Vinicius Stasolla

-Among the more than 50 designers working on the exhibition are Raymond Loewy, Norman Bel Geddes, Walter DorwinTeague, Henry Dreyfuss, Isamu Noguchi, Gio Ponti, Buckminster Fuller and John Vassos.
-Amongst the represented companies we will have Black & Decker, Eastman Kodak, Electrolux, Gaggia, General Electric, Gillette, Osterizer, Philips, Polaroid, RCA Victor, Sears, Steam-O-Matic and Westinghouse.
-Among the objects selected, some are also part of the collections of important museums such as the Cooper Hewitt Design Museum (New York), George Pompidou Center (Paris), Montréal Museum of Fine Arts and Victoria & Albert Museum (London).
+Among the more than 50 designers with works in the exhibition were Raymond Loewy, Norman Bel Geddes, Walter DorwinTeague, Henry Dreyfuss, Isamu Noguchi, Gio Ponti, Buckminster Fuller and John Vassos.
+Among the companies represented were Black & Decker, Eastman Kodak, Electrolux, Gaggia, General Electric, Gillette, Osterizer, Philips, Polaroid, RCA Victor, Sears, Steam-O-Matic and Westinghouse.
+Among the selected objects, some were also part of the collections of important museums such as Cooper Hewitt Design Museum (New York), Center George Pompidou (Paris), Montréal Museum of Fine Arts and Victoria & Albert Museum (London).

 Streamline emerged in the United States as a response to the economic crisis of 1929.
-In 1933, as a result of the regulation of prices of consumer goods, industrialists incorporated designers into the production lines of the factories and this made the products have a new differential in the consumer market.
-Researches made since the late 19th century, covering the application of aerodynamic principles in vehicles such as trains and aircraft, began to extend to virtually all product segments.
-Regardless of their intended use, objects gained rounded forms that refer to speed and modernity, representing the promise of a better world, a promising future as opposed to the devastating crisis from which the country began to recover.
+In 1933, due to the regulation of the prices of consumer goods, industrialists incorporated designers into the production lines of factories and this gave the products a new differential. in the consumer market.
+Research carried out since the end of the 19th century, covering the application of aerodynamic principles in vehicles such as trains and aircraft, began to extend to practically all product segments.
+Regardless of their intended use, the objects gained rounded shapes that refer to speed and modernity, representing the promise of a better world, a promising future in contrast to the devastating crisis, from which the country was beginning to recover.

 Tue. to sun. from 10am to 6pm